Sharanaakash13/Reinforcement-Learning/README.md

 # Reinforcement-Learning
 This project is all about planning a path using Reinforcement Learning.

-This project involves three modules
+This project involves three modules:
-* Reinforcement learning algorithm
+* Reinforcement learning algorithm.
-* Ultra-sonic sensor module - Input sensor to detect obstacle
+* Sensor module - Finds distance between the obstacle.
-* Micro-controller module - Ardunio
+* Micro-controller module - Helps to maneuver the smart car using Ardunio.

 ### Description of the Reinforcement learning script
-* The python script is an implementation of reinforcement learning, specifically Q-learning, for a smart car.
+The python script is an implementation of reinforcement learning, specifically Q-learning, for a smart car.
 The car has an ultrasonic sensor to detect obstacles, and it can take three actions: go straight, turn left, or turn right.
 The code uses the gym library to define the observation and action spaces.

 The smart car class contains the following methods:

 * **__init__(self)**: initializes the smart car object and the ultrasonic sensor module.
 * **get_observations(self)**: reads the current distance from the ultrasonic sensor and returns it.